Andreas-Yokobori/Java_Chat/README.md

 # Java_Chat

-Chat program, a part of a KTH course in Object Oriented Programming
+Chat program, part of a KTH course in Object Oriented Programming